porsche-design-system/porsche-design-system/packages/ui-kit-scss-utils/README.md

 ```

 ### Usage

-Assuming a proper scss compiler is setup within your project, – simply import following file
+Assuming a proper SCSS compiler is setup within your project: Simply import the following file
-at the place where you want to make use of Porsche UI Kit SCSS utils.
+at the place where you want to make use of the Porsche UI Kit SCSS utils.

 ```
 @import '~@porscheui/ui-kit-scss-utils/index';